The Restructuring Review: Switzerland

 25 Article 288 DEBL; Absichtsanfechtung.

-26 A detailed description of the status of these insolvency proceedings is contained in the Swiss chapter of The Insolvency Review (Edition 8).
+26 A detailed description of the status of these insolvency proceedings is contained in the Switzerland chapter of The Insolvency Review (Eighth Edition).

 27 Swiss law provides for more flexible rules on the recognition of foreign bankruptcy decrees on banks and other financial institutions.

-29 See for example a recent decision by the High Court in London ( EWHC 775 (Ch)) dated 30 March 2021, in which the High Court decided that a restructuring plan pursuant to Part 26A of the United Kingdom Companies Act 2006 fell under the bankruptcy exclusion of the Lugano Convention (and would therefore have to be recognised according to the rules of the PILA in Switzerland).
+28 See, for example, a recent decision by the High Court in London ( EWHC 775 (Ch)) dated 30 March 2021, in which the High Court decided that a restructuring plan pursuant to Part 26A of the United Kingdom Companies Act 2006 fell under the bankruptcy exclusion of the Lugano Convention (and would therefore have to be recognised according to the rules of the PILA in Switzerland).